-The fund balance for the Operations & Maintenance Restricted Fund is budgeted to end FY2020 with a \$8,246,000 or 65.06% decrease in fund balance.
-This decrease is a result of construction projects funded by prior bond issuances for technology refresh and renovations at various locations including the Quad-Cities Campus, East Campus, and the Outreach Center.
+The fund balance for the Operations & Maintenance Restricted Fund is budgeted to end FY2021 with a \$2,625,000 or 22.99% decrease in fund balance.
+This decrease is a result of construction projects funded by prior bond issuances for technology refresh and renovations across the district, including the Quad-Cities Campus, East Campus, and the Outreach Center.
 Other projects funded through tax levies designated for Protection, Health, and Safety also contribute to this decrease.